xullnn/ls_pull_over_push/170/readme.md

 What's the difference between this and the previous mentioned code? (hint: Are they relating to request or response?
 They all have `rack.session` part, where does that come from?)

-- `last_request.env['rack.session']` is a expression from within a test.
+- `last_request.env['rack.session']` is an expression from within a test.
 There should have a request before this line.
-  - it grasp the last reqeust's application environment variable `env`
+  - it grasp the last request's application environment variable `env`
-- `get "/", {}, {"rack.session" => { username: "admin"} }` is also a expression from within a test.
+- `get "/", {}, {"rack.session" => { username: "admin"} }` is also an expression from within a test.
 But instead of fetch information, this expression is simulating issuing a get request to `"/"` path.
   - There are 3 arguments passed to `get`
     - the path `"/"`, only this one is required argument
     - the parameters sent along with the request -- in this case there's no so it's an empty hash `{}`
-    - the third is information that will be inject into applicaton environment variable `env`
+    - the third is information that will be inject into application environment variable `env`
-      - here we are setting the session information we be sent in this request
+      - here we are setting the session information will be sent in this request
       - sinatra's session is actually supplied by Rack, this can be seen from the key name `"rack.session"`
 - after `get "/", {}, {"rack.session" => { username: "admin"} }`, if there is no redirection or other operations, we can actually use `last_request.env['rack.session'][:username]` to fetch the information in session.